 When Thomas has his closed-door encounter with the raised Christ, unbelief isn't the issue.
 Perception is.
 He applied critical faith.

 Critical faith is based on trust in God.
 It is first hand faith.
 It is to have faith that God is working toward beauty and the good, and will not turn aside from this task.
 God is dependable.
 Critical faith knows we can deepen our faith by asking critical questions of our tradition and inherited belief statements.
 Critical faith knows that all life is lived in faith.
 We know this by the language we use.
 We speak of optics or the lenses; templates; models; patterns; metaphors; and myths.
-Such images tell us we have a faith statement that guides us in our search for truth.
+These images remind us truth is always seen through images and thus must be tested.

 If we truly believe that Jesus preached an inclusive kingdom where God loved all of creation then that will concretely change the way we live.
 The experience of Risen Lord brings a new, second creation to those whose animating spirit has been blocked, thwarted, or disillusioned.
 We are in wonder so we live with wonder.

 God is here, in present reality and when we let that guide us, God will become even more present in our living.
 God is related to all that now is, touches all living in this moment.
-God is not only related to all the past and present, God opens the future.
+God is not only related to all the past and present, God holds the future open so it can be created.
 Resurrection is the statement that God is faithful to us and God has chosen us.

 To begin here is to see a Mystery of love so deep and compelling that we cannot escape it, even when we deny it.
 This mystery of Grace that affirms us and trusts our free human will.
 God is faithful and has chosen us.
 It is to know we are acceptable.